Particular/docs.particular.net/servicecontrol/servicecontrol-instances/hardware.md

 ## General recommendations

-* A dedicated production server for installing ServiceControl instances (Primary, Audit, and Monitoring).
+* A dedicated production server for installing ServiceControl instances (Error, Audit, and Monitoring).
 * A minimum of 16 GB of RAM (excluding RAM for OS and other services).
 * 2 GHz quad core CPU or better.
 * A dedicated disk for ServiceControl databases (not the disk where the operating system is installed).